 - Be careful not to overcook your bushmeat, it is not meant to be fall-off-the-bone-soft.

-- Grasscutter is farmed in Nigeria where they do not associate with the grass cutter in the wild and are vaccinated as at when due.
+- Grasscutter is farmed in Nigeria where they do not associate with the grass cutter in the wild.

 Do you have any comments, questions or suggestions, please leave a comment below.